Weighted Model Counting in FO2 with Cardinality Constraints and Counting Quantifiers: A Closed Form Formula: Weighted First-Order Model Counting

 which coincides with the distribution obtained by \cite{complexMLNkuzelka2020}.
 Notice, that such a distribution cannot be expressed through symmetric weight functions and obligates the use of a strictly more expressive class of weight functions.
-In this example we are able to obtain this using real valued weight functions, whereas \cite{complexMLNkuzelka2020} relies on complex valued weight functions. \end{example}